janejzyu/DICOM/README.md

         raise NotImplementedError
 ```

-* Maskes can be saved as run length encoding instead of .png image, which might save storage space.
+* Masks can be saved as run length encoding instead of .png image, which might save storage space.